pebbe/AndroidCubeTalk/README.md

 	other2:   0, 0, -4
 	other3:  -4, 0,  0

-Each cubes extends 1 unit in each direction from its origin.
+Each cube extends 1 unit in each direction from its origin.

 Info panels are located 3 units from the viewer.